filecoin-project/slate/README.md

 ## Install and run

 Run these commands to start the client locally.
+You may need to wait a small period of time for both of the Docker instances to complete running first.

 ```sh
 git clone git@github.com:filecoin-project/filecoin-client.git